 Retain employees with rewards and recognition.
 You can establish a simple reward program where each week or month, one employee gets a small reward for exemplifying your values.
 This can be as simple as a free meal on their next shift, parking close to the door for the week or a $5 gift card for coffee.

-Simple recognitions should also be given daily, even if it is just a shout out to an employee “caught in the act” of living the culture.
+Simple recognition should also be given daily, even if it is just a shout out to an employee “caught in the act” of living the culture.
 “Great teamwork for running those salads, Alex”, or “Great customer service on table seven, Laura”, goes a long way in boosting morale and retaining skilled employees – and it’s free!

-Cross training ensures that you have enough flexibility to react to any situation that may arise, without having to call in additional help.
+Cross train employees, Cross training ensures that you have enough flexibility to react to any situation that may arise, without having to call in additional help.
 Having a busser who can run food or a server who can help behind the bar can help you avoid disappointing customers if an unexpected crowd came in or if an employee does not show up to work.
 Plus, investing in training makes employees feel valued and connected to your establishment.
 Loyal employees are more productive and less likely to leave.

 Always be looking.
 There is bound to be spillover from other labor pools that we can tap into.
 Don’t wait until someone quits and you are in a panic to plug a hole in the schedule to start looking for candidates – this all but guarantees that you will end up with someone subpar.